wearefine/fae/docs/index.md

 ### Image and File Associations

-Fae provides models for images and files: `Fae::Image` and `Fae::File` rescpectively.
+Fae provides models for images and files: `Fae::Image` and `Fae::File` respectively.
 These models come with their own attributes, validations and uploaders and can be polymorphically associated to your application models.

 Here's a basic example: